benyblack/talib/README.md

 # TAlib

-Technical analysis library
+Technical analysis library.

 ## Indicator list
 - [x] Moving Average (SMA, EMA, CMA, and WMA)
 - [x] RSI
-- [ ] MACD
+- [x] MACD
 - [ ] Stochastic oscillator

 (The list to be completed)]

+Examples can be found in documents and in test modules.

 ## Installation

 The package can be installed